rlivingsus/misc/AllBooks.md

 - Landy, Derek: Skulduggery Pleasant 1
 - Lang, Ruth: The Wilderwoman
 - Langer, Ellen: Mindfullness
 - Lanier, Randy: Survival of the Fastest
+- Lanier, Tripp: The book will make you Dangerous
 - Lansing, Alfred: Endurance
 - Laplander, Robert: Finding the Lost Battalion
 - Larson, Erik: The Devil in the White City; Dead Wake